oboehmer/dnac-template-as-code/README.md

 **Deployment instructions** for some or all of the templates in [deployment/](deployment/), where template deployment is controlled through a yaml file which specifies the devices the template should be applied to and which parameters should be used.
 Deployment files can also reference test templates to render deployment-/environment-specific test cases which are executed after deployment.
-Multile depoloyment directories can be used, here we use a deployment-preprod/ directory to control deployment in non-master branches where we want to deploy into a test or pre-production envirnment.
+Multile depoloyment directories can be used, here we use a deployment-preprod/ directory to control deployment in non-main branches where we want to deploy into a test or pre-production envirnment.

 The [scripts/](scripts/) directory contains the DNACTemplate.py python module which implements most of the heavy lifting.
 Individual scripts in this directory (i.e. provision_templates.py, deploy_templates.py, etc.) are invoked within the pipeline, leveraging DNACTemplate python class to do their respective job.